Biohazardous waste policies are followed, chemical treatment or autoclaving

 • Solid waste should be autoclaved in approved orange biohazard bags with a heat sensitive "Autoclaved" indicator and placed in a secondary container.

-• Liquid waste should be autoclaved in container where originally produced if heat resistant or transferred to a heat resistant container for autoclavation (for example laboratory glassware).
+• Liquid waste should be autoclaved in container where originally produced if heat resistant or transferred to a heat resistant container for autoclaving (for example laboratory glassware).
 The containers should be capped with aluminum foil or have the caps loosely attached.
 All bottles/containers must be placed in secondary containers.

 • Use caution to transport waste from the laboratory to the autoclave room.
 The use of a cart for transportation is strongly recommended.